jonas-koeritz/xpro-rtp/README.md

 ## Known limitations

 1. Video playback in VLC is laggy as long as the image is not dark enough or moving enough.
-This could be the result of the very naive RTP implementation
+This could be the result of the very naive RTP implementation, playing the raw stream using ffplay works flawlessly